tagtag

 The Hach & Rose, LLP Attorneys Working for You

-We are active members of the Academy of Rail Labor Attorneys and the New York State Trial Lawyers Association.
-We are also counsel to the International Association of Machinists and Aerospace Workers AFL-CIO Local Lodge 754 and the Independent Railway Supervisors Association (IRSA).
-Whether you have suffered harm from an electrocution, a platform gap, or excessive train speed, we fight passionately and skillfully for every injured client.
+We are active Academy of Rail Labor Attorneys and the New York State Trial Lawyers Association members.
+We also counsel the International Association of Machinists and Aerospace Workers AFL-CIO Local Lodge 754 and the Independent Railway Supervisors Association (IRSA).
+Whether you have suffered harm from electrocution, a platform gap, or excessive train speed, we fight passionately and skillfully for every injured client.

 single logo